Transport Layer Security¶

 master’s certificate file somewhere accessible to the agent and set the agent’s

 security.tls.master_cert option to the path to that file.
 For a more convenient but less secure

 true.
 With the latter

-certificate.
-For example, the master’s certificate may contain a DNS
+addresses in the certificate.
+For example, the master’s certificate may contain a DNS hostname

 When dynamic agents and TLS are both in use, the dynamic agents that the master creates will automatically be configured to connect securely to the master over TLS.